sabhi8226/Docker-IIEC-Rise-Project/READ.md

  I have used rhel 8(host  os) on the top of windows(base os) by virtualization using tool virtual box
- - before runnning any docker container you may need to off firewall and SELinux security for firewall systemctl stop firewalld for SELinux  setenforce 0
+ - before runnning any docker container you may need to off firewall and SELinux security

+   for firewall systemctl stop firewalld

+   for SELinux  setenforce 0

-For running this project u can follow steps shown in my Docker_Project.docx file with screenshot or u can u can just do dew things i.e. install owncloud image docker pull ownlcloud:latest install mysql image
+For running this project u can follow steps shown in my Docker_Project.docx file with screenshot but, it might be possible to view docx file u have to download it first by clicking on view raw or u can u can just do few things i.e. install owncloud image docker pull ownlcloud:latest install mysql image